Ion-Protocol/nucleus-boring-vault/README.md

 - **BoringVault**: A barebones vault contract that outsources complex functionality to external contracts.
 - **Manager**: Limits the possible strategies BoringVaults can use, without large gas overheads, or unnecessary risk.
-- **Teller**: Facilitates user deposits and withdraws in/out of the BoringVault.
+- **Teller**: Facilitates user deposits and withdrawals in/out of the BoringVault.
 - **Accountant**: Provides a safe share price for Teller interactions via offchain oracles.

 ## Arctic Architecture